simonlthorp/openGLMaze/README.txt

 Day/Night: switches between day and night light levels
 Flashlight: turns flashlight on and off
 Fog: turns fog on and off
+Fog Mode: Changes fog mode
+View: Changes the view so you can see the maze from above Top Slider: rotates the object bottom slider: scales the object

 Note: *Fog only works if the flashlight has been turned off.